-Instruments at the testing site scan a sample and send the light spectra the internet.
+Instruments at the testing site scan a sample and send the light spectra of the sample to the secure server via the internet.
 The analysis and data interpretation are completed within minutes on the server, and the results are returned in real time.
-Eurofins QTA has developed customised testing methods for beer, hops, sugar cane juice, feed, fertilisers, and formulated
+Eurofins QTA has developed customised testing methods for beer, hops, sugar cane juice, feed, fertilisers, and formulated pesticides.